lit/lit/packages/labs/signals/README.md

 any other changes triggered the reactive update, then the whole template is re-rendered, along with the latest signal values.

-This approach preserves both DOM coherence and targetted updates, and coalesces updates when both signals and reactive properties change.
+This approach preserves both DOM coherence and targeted updates, and coalesces updates when both signals and reactive properties change.

 `watch()` must be used in conjunction with the `SignalWatcher` mixin.

-You can mix and match targetted updates with `watch()` directive and auto-tracking with `SignalWatcher`.
+You can mix and match targeted updates with `watch()` directive and auto-tracking with `SignalWatcher`.
 When you pass a signal directly to `watch()` it is not accessed in a callback watched by `SignalWatcher`, so an update to that signal will only cause a targeted DOM update and not an full template